-District-wide, the number of days which exceed standards have decreased from about 24% in 1985 to ~~about 8% in 1993; 3% in 1994; 2% in 1995; 3% in 1996; and 2% in 1997, and less than 1% in 2021.
-This represents a 92% decrease over the past twelve years.~~

-The months with highest PM-10 concentrations are December, January and February due to meteorological conditions2 and increased use of wood burning stoves and fireplaces.
+District-wide, the number of days which exceed standards have decreased from about 24% in 1985 to 2% in 1997, and less than 1% in 2021.
+The months with highest PM-10 concentrations are December, January and February due to meteorological conditions and increased use of wood burning stoves and fireplaces.